Trauma Informed Yoga | LIVESTREAM

 - A study buddy to practice teaching with

-- A supportive group of like-minded yogis to practice your teaching with
+- A supportive group of like-minded yogis to learn alongside.

 Are you interested in this Course?